 The Contractor must monitor each Subcontractor's performance on an ongoing basis, subject it to formal review at least once a year, and include the results of this review in its Quality Management Program Evaluation, conducted annually, the details of which are contained in the Reporting Manual, which is incorporated into this Contract via reference.
 If the Contractor identifies deficiencies or areas for improvement in the performance of any of its Subcontractors that is providing services under this Contract, the Contractor must take corrective action.
 The Subcontract must comply with the provisions of this Contract and must include any general requirements of this Contract that are appropriate to the service or activity identified.
-It is not required that Subcontractors be enrolled as a Medicaid Provider, unless the Subcontractor renders medical services to Members or Fee-for-Services beneficiaries.
-If so, the Subcontractor must be enrolled as a Medicaid Provider.
+It is not required that Subcontractors be enrolled as a Medicaid Provider, unless the Subcontractor must be enrolled as a Medicaid Provider.